Flower: A Friendly Federated Learning Research Framework: Introduction

 \section{Introduction}

-There has been tremendous progress is enabling the execution of deep learning models on mobile and embedded devices to infer user contexts and behaviors~\cite{10.5555/3327144.3327315,DBLP:journals/corr/abs-1906-05721,malekzadeh2019privacypreserving,10.1145/3300061.3345447,10.1145/3319535.3354209,10.1109/ISCA.2016.31,DBLP:conf/mobisys/GeorgievLMC17}.
+There has been tremendous progress in enabling the execution of deep learning models on mobile and embedded devices to infer user contexts and behaviors~\cite{10.5555/3327144.3327315,DBLP:journals/corr/abs-1906-05721,malekzadeh2019privacypreserving,10.1145/3300061.3345447,10.1145/3319535.3354209,10.1109/ISCA.2016.31,DBLP:conf/mobisys/GeorgievLMC17}.
 This has been powered by the increasing computational abilities of mobile devices as well as novel algorithms which apply software optimizations to enable pre-trained cloud-scale models to run on resource-constrained devices.
-However, when it comes to the training of these mobile-focused models, a working assumption has been that the models will be trained centrally on the cloud, using training data aggregated from several users.
-Given the recent events such as the Cambridge Analytica scandal~\cite{camanalytica} and increasing regulatory attempts to strengthen data protection, e.g., the EU General Data Protection Regulation (GDPR), the assumption that user data could be aggregated on a central server may not hold any longer, which in turn, could severely limit the progress of deep learning applications.
+However, when it comes to the training of these mobile-focused models, a working assumption has been that the models will be trained centrally in the cloud, using training data aggregated from several users.

 Federated Learning (FL)~\cite{DBLP:conf/aistats/McMahanMRHA17} is an emerging area of research in the machine learning community which aims to enable distributed edge devices (or users) to collaboratively \emph{train} a shared prediction model while keeping their personal data private.
-At a high level, this is achieved by repeating three basic steps: i) local weight updates to a shared prediction model on each edge device, ii) sending the local weight updates to a central server for aggregation, and iii) receiving the aggregated model back for next round of local updates.
-We provide a more detailed primer of FL in \S\ref{sec:primer}.
-An example of FL is the mobile keyword prediction in the Google Keyboard on Android~\cite{gkeyboard} -- the keystroke data collected by the keyboard is extremely sensitive as it could reveal a user's passwords or bank account details, therefore Google employs FL to train a keyword prediction model on this data in a distributed and privacy-preserving way.
+At a high level, this is achieved by repeating three basic steps: i) local parameters update to a shared prediction model on each edge device, ii) sending the local parameter updates to a central server for aggregation, and iii) receiving the aggregated model back for the next round of local updates.